How much does a website cost?

 Again, if you are not a writer or the next hotshot photographer, factor the cost of content creation into your budget.
 Research about your business will take time and cost money!

-Which conveniently leads us onto e-commerce websites and regularly updated content.
+Which conveniently leads us to e-commerce websites and regularly updated content.

 It is worth remembering that by nature, websites are never truly in a finished state.
 Technology and trends change all of the time and it is important to keep your website fresh with regular content and images.